LeonCrashCode/AttentionTargetSentiment/README.md

 This implementation is based on the [dynet 1.0 library](https://github.com/clab/dynet) for this software to function.
+The paper is  "Attention Modeling for Targeted Sentiment".

 #### Building